OpitzLab/NeMo-TMS/1_NEURON-Model-Generation/README.md

 Open <code>Jarsky_model.m</code> in MATLAB and change the line labelled "Input file here" to refer to the selected input morphology.
 Run the script.

-If the input morphology lacks an axon, uncomment line 46, and a simple "stick" axon will be added.
-If the input morphology lacks a soma, uncomment line 45, and a soma will be added at the intersection of the branches.
+A prompt will open asking the user how they wish for the axon to be handled.
+"Do not alter" will make no changes.
+"No axon" will strip any existing axon from the morphology.
+"Stick axon" will add a simple straight axon in the negative Y direction.
+"Myelinated axon" will apply a basic myelination algorithm with nodes of Ranvier at 100um intervals and at every branch point.

 For each morphology given, a figure will be produced showing the assigned model regions.